SAP/spartacus-docs/_pages/dev/styling-and-page-layout/storefront-themes.md

 These elements work together.
 To dynamically change a storefront theme, the target theme name must be defined, along with the styles that apply to that theme name.

+## Prerequisites

+In Spartacus version 221121.17, the `applyBaseSiteThemeFromCms` feature toggle has been introduced to improve how the storefront handles changing the storefront theme.
+To take advantage of this update, you must be using version 221121.17 or later of the Spartacus libraries, and have the `applyBaseSiteThemeFromCms` feature toggle enabled.
+If the toggle is not enabled, your app maintains the same behavior as Spartacus apps from version 221121.15 or earlier.
+For more information, see [Configuring How the Theme Name Reaches the Storefront](#configuring-how-the-theme-name-reaches-the-storefront), below.

 ## Providing the Theme Styles

-To change the storefront's appearance with a different theme, define a CSS class with a theme name that will be used by the storefront at runtime to resolve which CSS properties to apply to the storefront.
-It is also possible to override an existing theme by providing custom CSS properties for the existing theme.
+To change the storefront's appearance, you must first define a CSS class that matches an existing theme name.
+This class is used to override the theme's existing CSS properties.

-In your application, create a CSS file (for example, `cms-themes.scss`) and import it in your `styles.scss` after the main Spartacus styles import.
-It is important that your `cms-themes.scss` comes after the main Spartacus styles import, so that if you are overriding an existing theme (such as the Santorini theme, for example), your custom properties will override the defaults.
+To do this, create a CSS file in your application (for example, `cms-themes.scss`) and import it in your `styles.scss` after the main Spartacus styles import.
+It is important that your `cms-themes.scss` comes after the main Spartacus styles import, so that your custom properties override the defaults.
 The following is an example:

 ```scss
 // styles.scss